gdso-org/tech-doc/docs/getting-started/how-it-works.md

 2. Authentication (optional: Only required when private data needs to be shared)

-3. API call to a tire manufacturer
+3. API request to a tire manufacturer database

 GDSO’s service is mainly involved in the first two steps (Resolution and Authentication).
 The last one is